 Degenerative hip and knee arthritis may occur as we age, but it is not just simply a wear and tear disorder.
 It is frequently more complex.
 Some times the pain is sudden, yet the x-rays may be significantly advanced.
 This can be viewed as silent degeneration of the joint.
 It may also be of slow onset with aches and pains over years or even decades.

 Joint arthritis may also occur after trauma.
 Post-traumatic arthritis can occur even in patients in their twenties if trauma was significant earlier in life.
 Abnormal joint wear can occur with alignment derangements such as leg length discrepancy, knock knees or bowed legs.
 The most prevalent cause for excessive wear is being overweight.
 The typical American gains 10 pounds per decade.
 20-50 pounds of extra weight will cause considerable excessive load on the hips, knees and ankles over time.
 It is not atypical that arthritis is seen in multiple joints as a result of this.

 Trauma accelerates arthritis of the joints as well as prior surgery.
 Patients may have a combination of many of these factors.
 Lastly, there is a genetic predisposition to the development of joint arthritis.
 Fortunately, the field of Regenerative Medicine and stem cell therapy is blossoming and future prospects of earlier treatment and new developments should be bright.

-If you’re in pain or had an injury and are looking for an alternative to surgery, contact us immediately at one of our locations.
+If you’re in pain or had an injury and are looking for an alternative to surgery, in the United States, Canada or another country, contact us immediately at one of our locations.
 Our Main Medical Center located in Tampa Bay, Florida (727) 462-5582 or at Beverly Hills, California (310) 975-7033. www.drlox.com | firstname.lastname@example.org